 From what we know about how these kinds of illnesses work, we can make an educated guess that one key reason for this difference is the immune system.
 So it makes sense to start boosting your own defenses with the basics, including vitamins C and D.

 There’s no evidence yet these work specifically against coronavirus, of course.
 It’s too soon to know how this bug operates.
 But research has found vitamin D CAN be eight times more effective than the flu shot while fighting off other viral invaders, including the common cold, which is often caused by another kind of coronavirus.

 And don’t forget the basics that come with any viral outbreak, including the regular cold and flu that strike this time of year.
-Wash your hands often, and use common sense when you’re out and about, avoiding people who are sick and avoiding shared surfaces that could be harboring the virus.
-In fact, recent research shows increasing hand washing at the top 10 airports could slash the spread of this virus by 37 percent.
+Wash your hands often using warm soapy water and scrubbing for at least 20 seconds.
+In fact, recent research shows increasing handwashing at the top 10 airports could slash the spread of this virus by 37 percent.
+Avoid touching your face, eyes, and mouth.
+And use common sense when you’re out and about, avoiding people who are sick and avoiding shared surfaces that could be harboring the virus.

 STEP TWO: When the virus arrives.
 Let’s hope this new coronavirus never DOES come anywhere near you and your family.
 That no one in your town ever gets so much as a sniffle.
 And that the outbreaks in the United States remain extremely limited and highly contained.